pulgamecanica/tic-tac-toe-react/README.md

 ## How to play?

-Choose any sqare and try to score the same figure 3 in a row, vertical, horizontal or diagonal.
+Choose any square and try to score the same figure 3 in a row, vertical, horizontal or diagonal.
 <br>
 Players alternate each turn
 <br>